 DNA Nanomechanical Devices

 We have developed a nanobot-like bipedal walking device, where the rise and fall of each foot of the biped is controlled by introducing DNA strands with specific sequences into the solution.
+We have also developed an autonomous bipedal walking device.

 .
 Return to Ned Seeman's Nanotechnology Page